 OE will provide leadership for, and coordinate, the Society’s education efforts.
 The degree of the responsibilities of the OE is broad and must coordinate with a large number of APS boards, committees and initiatives.
 The OE will provide a vision for high educational impact and engage multiple levels of concentration to provide effective coordination and leadership in all realms of education.

-OE will be made up of a director, 6-8 voting board members serving three-year terms and four ex officio representatives.
+OE will be made up of a director, 6-8 voting board members serving three-year terms, a Professional Development Center (PDC) Managing-Editor (ME), a PDC Acquisitions Editor (AE), the Webinar Series Acquisitions Editor and four ex officio representatives.
 It is the intent, where feasible; to include diverse representation on the OE board, including, but not limited to, academic, government, industry, international, and graduate student membership.
 Additional ex-officio members from highly related APS entities are included.

 General Responsibilities of the Director